croqaz/achaea.js/docs/Aliases.md

 # Aliases

-An alias basically a command, or a series of commands.
+An alias is basically a command, or a series of commands.

 Technically, there are no "aliases" in Achaea.js, but you have something better: user input processing.

-You can do this in 'custom/input.ts'.
+You can do this in `custom/input.ts`.
 This is the basic template:

 ```ts
 import ee from '../achaea/events/index.ts';